krgross/bma590-course-notes/docs/04-SmoothRegression.md

 Both the plot and the model output suggest that the effect of grazing is primarily due to lower bird abundance in the most heavily grazed category.

 To conclude, we'll conduct a formal test of whether the model with GRAZE as a factor provides a significantly better fit than the model with a linear effect of GRAZE.
 In this case, we have to use regression splines for the smooth effect of L.AREA.
-We'll use regression "splines" without any internal knots, (which are actually not splines at all, just a cubic trend) because the effect of log area seems to be reasonably well captured by a cubic trend anyway:
+We'll use regression "splines" without any internal knots^[I would have thought that a spline without any internal knots would have been exactly the same as a cubic fit.
+However, a cubic fit is slightly different, though not by much.
+I can't figure out why.] because the effect of log area seems to be reasonably well captured by a cubic trend anyway:

 ```r
 bird.gam5 <- gam(ABUND ~ s(L.AREA, k = 4, fx = TRUE) + GRAZE, data = bird)